 More Information Back to top

 Our online prices on mesh building wraps are based on standard finishing of hem and eyelets or reinforced hem and eyelets around the outer perimeter of the banner.
-On large banners extra pockets sewn into the reverse of the banner can be added at an additional cost.
-These pockets will wrap around the scaffoilding uprights giving your banner additional anchor points.
+On large banners, extra pockets sewn into the reverse of the banner can be added at an additional cost.
+These pockets will wrap around the scaffolding uprights giving your banner additional anchor points.

 Building Wraps are used typically to dress a building under construction or renovation and are used to cover scaffolding.
 Full colour printed at high resolution for stunning graphic effects, the fine mesh allows wind to pass through.

 PVC Mesh banners allow air and light to pass through, which means less resistance to gusts of wind.
 Ideal for building wraps our PVC Mesh banners are printed using UV technology.
 Mesh is also lighter in weight than a traditional front light banner.

 Regular PVC banners are not recommended in winds of 30mph+ as hems and eyelets can be ripped out.

 A professional survey of your intended installation site is advisable for building wraps over 25 square metres in size.
 A survey will calculate wind-loading on the structure.

 Where scaffolding is not already in place, large building wraps can be installed using a wire cable frame and a criss-cross effect of bungee shock cord.
 This method allows more ‘give’ when the wind hits and ensures a secure and long-lasting installation.